Bibilographische Zitation:

 • the Bundestag passes a law,

-• Bayer produces aspirin,
+• Pfizer produces Viagra,

-• the federal bank increases its discount rate,
+• the Federal Bank increases its discount rate,

-On the one hand, organizations evidently tend to allocate competencies in a way that the responsibility for all formal actions can be attributed to specific members, However, this strategy of individualizing responsibilities conflicts with the intrinsic feature of formal organizations, to be social systems differentiated both vertically (into hierarchical levels) and horizontally (into specialized roles).
-The result is that formal systems of competence are consistently superseded (and increasingly so with greater complexity of structure) by functional interdependencies that compel a transfer of attribution from the individual to the organizational level:
+not as social actions in the most genuine sense of the word, because the constituents implied in the term “action” (autonomous decision-making, meaningful orientation, use of instrumental means, etc.) are even more explicit and unambiguous than in the case of most individual behavior (Dan-Cohen 1986: 26).
+On the one hand, organizations evidently tend to allocate competencies in a way that the responsibility for all formal actions can be attributed to specific members, However, this strategy of individualizing responsibilities conflicts with the high level of vertical and horizontal differentiation characteristic of formal organizations.
+The result is that formal systems of competence are consistently superseded (and increasingly so with greater complexity of structure) by functional interdependencies that induce a transfer of attribution from the individual to the organizational level:

-2. Horizontal differentiation undermines individual attribution strategies to the extent that, say, individual decisions come about as the result of reciprocal coordination efforts between heads of different departments or boards of management, or workplace decisions are elaborated within quality circles or teams.
+2. Horizontal differentiation undermines individual attribution strategies to the extent that, say, individual decisions come about as the result of reciprocal coordination efforts between heads of different departments or boards of management, or as workplace decisions are elaborated within quality circles or teams.

-It is particularly difficult to attribute individual decisions and actions in organizations that practise “organic management”, because this implies that opaque and fluid-variable relations of authority and influence dominate (Schünemann 1979: 38).
-More decentralized and informalized organizations are accustomed to present themselves as emergent collective actors sui generis because, lacking any opportunity to attribute activities to specific individuals, not only external agencies (the state, the public, collaborative partners, etc.) but the members themselves have no other choice but to address their demands and expectations to the overall organization as a whole.
+Normally, however, the decisions - and, certainly, the executive actions - of an organization already represent emergent overall system outcomes, which are the result of many influences from different members and subunits (see, for example, March/Simon 1958: 38f.; Martin 1977: passim; Dalton/Barnes/Zaleznick 1968; Herman 1981: 18).
+Attribution to individuals is particularly difficult in organizations that practice “organic management”, because this implies that opaque and fluid-variable relations of authority and influence dominate (Schünemann 1979: 38).
+More decentralized and informalized organizations are accustomed to present themselves as emergent collective actors sui generis because to the degree that clear leadership roles are lacking, not only external agencies (the state, the public, collaborative partners, etc.) but the members themselves have no other choice but to address their demands and expectations to the organization as a whole.

 The legal acknowledgement of corporate actors finds its high point in their recognition as “legal persons” who, analogous to individuals, are formally entitled to make use of most basic constitutional rights and almost the entire machinery of private law (Ott 1977: 83ff.; Röhl 1987: 427f.; Dan-Cohen 1986: passim).
 J.S.
 Coleman has quite rightly pointed out the astonishing fact, too little reflected in theory, that the institution of the “legal person” is used first and foremost to guarantee the autonomy of organizations vis-à-vis their societal context (and not their integration into this context).
 This is achieved by granting them numerous rights of individual liberty originally only enjoyed by human individuals (e.g. the right to the protection of property, the freedom of contract, establishment, speech and association) without, on the other hand, subjecting them significantly to the control sanctions of criminal law (cf. Coleman 1974: 55ff.)

+Compared with the liberation of the individual in the course of bourgeois revolutions, this more recent, much less noticed liberation of corporate actors represents a more far-reaching and perilous social development over the longer term because autonomous organizations have a much larger influence on society (especially on the economy and the political system).
 Particularly problematic is the right of legal persons to themselves retain ownership of legal persons.
 As the example of Japanese conglomerates shows, self-supporting interorganizational systems can arise on the basis of intransitive and cyclical interlocking property relationships, which do not need to be anchored at any point on the level of individual actors or interindividual groups (families, elites, classes etc.).
-In some legal systems, there have not even been sufficient precautions taken against the eventuality of a company owning all or the majority of its shares by itself (cf. Stone 1966; Dan-Cohen 1986: 47ff.).
+In some legal systems, not even sufficient precaution is taken against the eventuality of a company owning all or the majority of its shares by itself (Stone 1966; Dan-Cohen 1986: 47ff.).
+It is with the concept of the “legal person” that the legislator compels the organizations to accept the supra-individual attribution of legal norms, and to develop a “self-concept” based on the premise that they are actors sui generis independent of all their members and (individual or corporate) owners.

 Top